How to Achieve a Perfect Guitar Pedal Order

 There’s A Ton Of Them Out There!

 This is where the fun pedals fall into.
-That means choruses, tremolos, vibratos, phasers and flangers belong here.
+That means choruses, tremolos, vibratos, phasers and flangers belong here for a perfect guitar pedal order.

 The unique thing about modulation pedals is that you can change their position depending on your taste.
 Well, to be frank, you can position your pedals however you want to.
 There’s really no strict rule as to how you’re supposed to do it.